pli888/gigadb-website/gigadb/app/tools/dataset-backup-tool/README.md

 2021/11/15 13:41:59 NOTICE: test.tsv: Not copying as --dry-run
 ```

-The reason you see `Not copying as --dry-run` is because the --dry-run mode is
+The reason you see `Not copying as --dry-run` is because `--dry-run` mode is
-active by default.
+on by default.
 When confident the output shows what you want to happen, you
-can enable the `verbose` mode to proceed for real:
+can enable `verbose` mode to proceed for real:
 ```
 $ docker-compose run --rm backup_tool /app/scripts/sync_files.sh --verbose
 Creating dataset-backup-tool_backup_tool_run ... done